linuxdevel/openvpn/README.md

-# Raspberry PI openvpn server in bridge mode
+# Raspberry PI/Linux openvpn server in bridge mode
 A very brief instruction on how to make a bridged network over openvpn.
 PS..
 The examples on openvpn website are missing some important steps in the bridge_start.sh script..
 Those steps are included in this version of the script.

-P/S, this works very well with ExpertSDR3 if you are into ham-radio!
+P/S, this works very well with ExpertSDR3 if you are into ham-radio, you dont have to use the eesdr cloud solution at all!

 ## Install RPI OS on your device memory card